cheredia19/paris-2024-osg-athetes/README.md

   yAxis="alternate_athletes"
 />

-The *alternates* will be ready to step in if anything happen in 12 sports.
+The *alternates* will be ready to step in if anything happens in 12 sports.
 Athletics and Football are the disciplines with more alternate athletes (154 and 111, respectively).

 <PlotlyBarChart
   data={{